 A yearly flu vaccine before the onset of influenza activity has been widely recommended for almost everyone ages 6 months and older.

-We interviewed Dr. Gianni Neil from Chen Senior Medical Center to tell us more about the flu.
+Dr. Gianni Neil from Chen Senior Medical Center has more about the flu.

 Olga Villaverde: Let’s talk about why you encourage so many people to get the flu vaccine.